 It is the responsibility of every player in each MSGA tournament to know the Rules of Golf.
 Our MSGA Scorers are excellent resources for questions on the Rules.

 Special Note: Players are reminded that everyone in the group is expected to protect the integrity of the field, and group captains must bring all rules violations to the attention of the MSGA Scorer.
 If in doubt, the player should invoke the second ball rule (Rule 3-3) and confer with the MSGA Scorer before turning in the scorecard.

 Players must strictly adhere to the Rules of Golf.
 Players caught cheating will be disqualified and may face further penalties, such as the revocation of their GHIN Handicap card.

 In addition, players are expected to follow the Rules of Etiquette listed in the front of the Rule Book.
 Please pay particular attention to Care of the Course.
-Players should always remember to rake bunkers; replace divots and repair ball marks; avoid damaging greens with equipment; observe golf cart local rules; and limit practice swings to avoid damage.
+Players should always remember to rake bunkers; replace divots and repair ball marks; avoid damaging greens with equipment; observe golf cart local rules (which means no multiple single riders in the same group without prior approval from the MSGA.
+Pairing up will be mandatory.); and limit practice swings to avoid damage.

 MSGA participants are also expected to follow other posted club rules as they apply.
 Unbecoming behavior or breach of rules, including etiquette, could lead to loss of playing privileges in all MSGA events.